 "Optimizing productivity, producing more with less, protecting soil, water and carbon sequestration capacity is the best option for balancing the need to expand agricultural production with environmental conservation."— Rattan Lal (2024)

-Generated references for the agencies in charge of reporting the national GHG inventories in each country and for those agencies involved in the generation of NDCs and NAMAs.
+A database and reference framework on SOC change rates is now available, addressed to the agencies in charge of reporting the national GHG inventories in each country and for those agencies involved in the generation of NDCs and NAMAs.

 Relevant data